alexzzzs/SharpParser.Core/README.md

 - **Functional programming** - Pure functions, immutable data structures, and no mutable state
 - **Fluent, chainable API** - Easy-to-use functional programming style
 - **Comprehensive testing** - 148+ tests covering all functionality and edge cases
-- **CI/CD** - Automated testing on Windows, Linux, and macOS with .NET 6.0, 7.0, and 8.0
+- **CI/CD** - Automated testing on Windows, Linux, and macOS with .NET 6.0, 7.0, 8.0, and 9.0

-## What's New in v1.2.0
+## What's New in v1.3.0

- **Enhanced Expression Parsing** - Major upgrade to the AST building system with proper operator precedence and complex mathematical expression support:

-- **Shunting-yard algorithm** for correct binary operation precedence (*, / > +, -)
+  **Complete Parallel Parsing Implementation** - Major enhancement to parsing performance and functionality:

+- **Multi-threaded parsing** for improved performance on multi-core systems
+- **Thread-safe result merging** for tokens, AST nodes, and errors
+- **Configurable function boundary detection** with regex patterns
-- **Expression stack system** for handling nested expressions and parentheses
+- **Multi-language support** for JavaScript, F#, and C# function parsing
-- **Assignment statement building** (`x = value` syntax)
-- **Function call construction** with proper argument handling
-- **Expression finalization** at statement boundaries (semicolons)
-- **Improved AST node construction** for complex mathematical expressions
+- **Enhanced CI/CD pipeline** with automated testing and package publishing
+- **Comprehensive input validation** for robust public API
+- **Automated NuGet publishing** with GitHub Actions integration

-This release makes SharpParser.Core even more powerful for parsing programming languages, mathematical expressions, and complex data formats!
+This release makes SharpParser.Core production-ready with enterprise-grade performance, reliability, and automated deployment capabilities!

 ## Quick Start